hashicorp/vault/website/source/docs/auth/github.html.md

      be a part of to authenticate.
   * `base_url` (string, optional) - For GitHub Enterprise or other API-compatible servers, the base URL to access the server.
+  * `max_ttl` (string, optional) - Maximum duration after which authentication will be expired.
+     This must be a string in a format parsable by Go's [time.ParseDuration](https://golang.org/pkg/time/#ParseDuration)
+  * `ttl` (string, optional) - Duration after which authentication will be expired.
+     This must be a string in a format parsable by Go's [time.ParseDuration](https://golang.org/pkg/time/#ParseDuration)

 ###Generate a GitHub Personal Access Token
 Access your Personal Access Tokens in GitHub at [https://github.com/settings/tokens](https://github.com/settings/tokens).